waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 #### Log Files And Rotation:

-Logs directory was created under DB_DIR; that is our database directory, my two scripts "update_op_db.sh" and "op_area_update.sh" write their log files to this directory, we have another two files we need linked into this directory - we can not move them.
+Logs directory was created under DB_DIR; that is our database directory, my two scripts "op_update_db.sh" and "op_update_areas.sh" write their log files to this directory, we have another two files we need linked into this directory - we can not move them.
 Those are the "transactions.log" produced by overpass and "getdiff.log" produced by getdiff.
 To create links do the following commands as the "overpass" user after moving to your logs directory: